databendlabs/openraft/guide/src/cluster-formation.md

 =================
 All Raft nodes, when they first come online in a pristine state, will enter into the `NonVoter` state, which is a completely passive state.
 This gives the parent application the ability to issue admin commands to the node based on the intention of the parent application.

 To form a new cluster, all application nodes must issue the `InitWithConfig` command to their embedded Raft nodes with the IDs of all discovered nodes which are to be part of the cluster (including the ID of the running node).
-Or if the application is to run in a standalone / single-node manner, it may issue the command with only the ID of the single running node.
+Or if the application is to run in a standalone / single-node manner, it may issue the command with only its own ID.

 #### `InitWithConfig`
 This command is used exclusively for the formation of new clusters.
 This command will fail if the node is not in the `NonVoter` state, or if the node's log index is not `0`.